 Imagine being an architect without drawings and blueprints.
 It is similar to somebody tasked with improving a function or process without process maps, which is a simple and effective tool to help define a process, align people on the process, and serve as a starting point to problem solve improving a process.
 So, let’s go over some of the basics of processes and process mapping.

 What is a process?

 Everything everyone does in an organization is a process, whether or not it is acknowledged as a process.
 A process is a series of actions and steps to achieve a particular end, which transforms inputs into outputs.
 All the people, infrastructure, and partners of an organization are processing inputs and making them into outputs.
 While this may seem like a gross oversimplification of an organization, it is an important and necessary conceptual foundation.

 Think about what work is.
 We go to work every day and we do things.
-Maybe we work more with our hands or maybe we work more with our brain.
-Regardless, we take inputs such as data, information, documents, materials, product, people, resource and we do something with those inputs, or process them, to get some sort of output.
-And, hopefully, by processing inputs into outputs, we create value, that over time can be tied to revenue, cost and capital improvements.
+Maybe we work more with our hands or maybe we work more with our brains.
+Regardless, we take inputs such as data, information, documents, materials, product, people, and resources and we do something with those inputs, or process them, to get some sort of output.
+And, hopefully, by processing inputs into outputs, we create value, that over time can be tied to revenue, cost, and capital improvements.

 Now, while everything everyone does in an organization is a process, most processes aren’t formally recognized as a process.
 And, I’m not advocating that you need to acknowledge everything that everyone does as a process.
 But, you should formalize, document, standardize and continuously improve those processes essential to the organization, a function or team.

 What is process mapping?